WBGU-TV: History

 In Toledo, Buckeye Broadband carries WBGU-TV on cable channel 57, which is, ironically, the station's previous channel number on the UHF dial.
 No subchannels are available on Buckeye Broadband.

 WBGU-TV shut down its analog signal, over UHF channel 27, at midnight on December 14, 2008, approximately six months before the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 56, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog era UHF channel 27.

 In 2019, WBGU-TV won a regional Emmy Award for a training video produced in conjunction with campus police to help counter active shooter threats.

+In January 2026, WBGU-TV announced that as a consequence of the end of federal funding and the closure of the Corporation for Public Broadcasting, WBGU would cease airing PBS programming from June 30 of that year, transitioning to airing The Ohio Channel afterwards.
+On June 3, WBGU would instead announce a deal with WGTE-TV, the PBS member station in Toledo, for WGTE to take over WBGU's operations, allowing PBS programming to continue on the channel 27 signal.